Robust feedback control of collisional plasma dynamics in presence of uncertainties: Introduction

 The main objective of this work is to extend the results of \cite{albi2024instantaneous} and to develop a new optimal instantaneous control strategy in the presence of uncertainty.
 To the best of our knowledge, this is the first study addressing the control of out-of-equilibrium plasmas characterized by uncertain parameters.
-In greater detail, as opposite from \cite{albi2024instantaneous}, we first derive a pointwise instantaneous control that acts individually on each particle.
+In greater detail, unlike \cite{albi2024instantaneous}, we first derive a pointwise instantaneous control that acts individually on each particle.
 Building on this fine-scale information, we then construct a coarse-grained control by averaging the local control fields obtained from the minimization procedure.
-This yields a piecewise constant-in-space, time-dependent magnetic control field, designed to approximate the effect of the optimal microscopic control over a realistic spatial configuration and in the presence of uncertainties.
+This yields a piecewise constant-in-space, time-dependent magnetic control field, designed to approximate the effect of the optimal microscopic control over a realistic spatial configuration and in the presence of uncertainties, as motivated in the following.
 We demonstrate that this approach allows for effective steering of the plasma toward desired configurations, without requiring highly complex magnetic field structures.

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:problem_setting}, we formulate the control problem within a two-dimensional setting, presenting its general structure and the modeling framework adopted.
 In Section~\ref{sec:num_methods}, we introduce the numerical methods used to solve the Vlasov–Poisson system under uncertainty, with particular emphasis on Particle-In-Cell schemes and the Gauss–Legendre quadrature for handling stochastic parameters.
 In Section~\ref{sec:control}, we discretize the control problem and derive a strategy capable of managing both uncertainty and collisional effects.
 Section~\ref{sec:num_esp} presents a series of numerical experiments that validate the effectiveness of the proposed method.
 In Section~\ref{sec:conclusion}, we summarize the main results and outline possible directions for future work.
-Finally, the appendix~\ref{app:old_control} is devoted to the extension of the control strategy proposed in \cite{albi2024instantaneous} to the setting with uncertainty, and to a comparison with the new approach developed in this work, highlighting the improvements and the enhanced performance achieved by the latter.
+Finally, the \ref{app:old_control} is devoted to the extension of the control strategy proposed in \cite{albi2024instantaneous} to the setting with uncertainty, and to a comparison with the new approach developed in this work, highlighting the improvements and the enhanced performance achieved by the latter.